upendra1997/upendra1997.github.io/content/posts/haskell-sudoku.md

 blockSize = 3
 ```

-## Parsing and printing Suodku
+## Parsing and printing Sudoku

-We need to pretty print our sudoku in terminal, so for that we will be defining `showSudoku` function:
+We need to pretty print our sudoku in the terminal, so for that, we will be defining `showSudoku` function:
 ```haskell
 -- src/Lib.hs